 For executive board and general membership meetings, the PTO President schedules, serves as the moderator and runs the meetings.

-She also sets the agenda for each meeting.
+They also set the agenda for each meeting.

-The President and ensures the meetings run smoothly, on time and also creates the actual agenda for printing.
+The President ensures the meetings run smoothly, on time, and also creates the actual agenda for printing.

 This doesn’t mean that the President is the only person who talks or can add items to the agenda.